-Pupils begin their study of GCSE RE a year before other subjects in year 9 since the entire course is taught in a single period per week over three school years.
+Pupils begin their study of GCSE RE a year before other subjects in year 9.
 We ensure that in year 9 students learn the modules that are co-teachable with the Catholic RE GCSE specification.
 This means that, should a pupil decide to opt to take the Catholic GCSE in year 10 rather than continue with specification A, they will still have learnt relevant GCSE content in year 9.